ethz-adrl/towr/README.md

 [![Build Status](http://build.ros.org/buildStatus/icon?job=Kdev__towr__ubuntu_xenial_amd64&build=3)](http://build.ros.org/view/Kdev/job/Kdev__towr__ubuntu_xenial_amd64/3/)
 [<img height="20" src="https://i.imgur.com/ZqRckbJ.png"/>](http://docs.ros.org/kinetic/api/towr/html/)

-This [Eigen]-based library implements variables, costs and constraints that can be used to formulate and solve a legged locomotion optimization problem.
+This Eigen-based library implements variables, costs and constraints that can be used to formulate and solve a legged locomotion optimization problem.
 It has been used to generate a variety of motions such as monoped hopping, biped walking, or a complete quadruped trotting cycle, while optimizing over the gait and step durations in less than 100ms ([paper](https://ieeexplore.ieee.org/document/8283570/)).

 Features:
-:heavy_check_mark: Inuitive formulations of variables, cost and constraints using Eigen.
+:heavy_check_mark: Inuitive formulations of variables, cost and constraints using [Eigen].
 :heavy_check_mark: [ifopt] allows to choose between [Ipopt] or [Snopt] to solve the NLP.
 :heavy_check_mark: fast performance due to Eigen sparse matrix exploitation.
 :heavy_check_mark: light-weight ([~6k lines](https://i.imgur.com/gP3gv34.png) of code) makes it easy to use and extend with own formulations.